Steps If your Website URL is down

 Step 7: Make sure the Ports are open

-You can check whether if the configured ports are open with telnet command
+You can check whether if the configured ports are open with the telnet command

 telnet your_server_ip 80